tetherless-world/SQuARE/index.md

 ## Resources

 ### Ontology
-The documentation for the ontology is available here: [Documentation](documentation.html)
+The documentation for the ontology is available <a href="documentation.html">here</a>

 ### SPARQL CONSTRUCT Axioms
 ### Inclusion